Step 4: Wait for and receive a decision

 You must stay in the UK and wait on the decision for your Graduate visa application.
 You can work in line with the conditions of the Graduate visa as soon as you have submitted your application.

-You will usually receive a decision within eight weeks.
+You will usually receive a decision within 8 weeks (standard service).

 Impact of overseas travel before you get a decision from UKVI

-If you leave the UK before you receive a decision, your application will be treated as being withdrawn.
+If you leave the UK after you apply and before receiving a Graduate visa decision, your application will be treated as being withdrawn.
 You might then no longer be able to get a Graduate visa.

 Queries while you wait on a decision